chersiakingdom/chersiakingdom/README.md

 ### Hi there 💘
-This github started in May 2021, and I'm slowly uploading what I've studied so far
+This github started in May 2021, and I'm slowly uploading what I've been learning about coding

 ***